 There are many different types of vaccines.
 Some vaccines are made of a weakened live virus.
 The weakened live virus does not cause infection, but does cause the body to react and cause immunity to protect against future infections if exposed to the virus.
 Examples of this type of vaccine include the chickenpox or measles, mumps, and rubella (MMR) vaccines.

 All other vaccines are inactivated and made from a part of a bacteria or virus, such as the hepatitis B vaccine.
 Many vaccines include something that further stimulates the immune system to develop antibodies—this is called an adjuvant.
 The inactive shingles vaccine is an example of a vaccine that includes an adjuvant.
 Some vaccines can be administered by mouth or sprayed into the nose, but most are given by injection.
-The COVID-19 vaccines currently available for use are mRNA and viral vector vaccines which have no risk of causing infection.
+The COVID-19 vaccines currently available for use are mRNA and viral vector vaccines.

 Will the COVID-19 vaccines be evaluated for safety?

 COVID-19 vaccines can be administered to patients with underlying health conditions, including inflammatory bowel disease.
 Patients should discuss any risks or contraindications (such as known serious allergic reactions to other types of vaccines) with their doctor.
 Note, that the COVID-19 vaccines currently in use within the U.S. are inactivated.

 The mRNA vaccines are being held to the same rigorous safety and effectiveness as all other types of vaccines in the United States.
 The only COVID-19 vaccines that the U.S. Food and Drug Administration (FDA) will make available for use in the United States (by approval or emergency use authorization) are those that meet these standards.
 To learn more about the approval and emergency use authorizations please visit our Vaccine Information page.